 Furthermore, you will not be able to use tethering and Mobile Hotspot with the Unlimited plan.

 There is one caveat to this plan, which may act as a deterrent for customers who also happen to be cord-cutters: you must have DIRECTV or U-verse in order to be eligible for this service.
-Fortunately, DIRECTV offers plenty for your dollars.
+Fortunately, DIRECTV sports some fantastic plans at affordable prices.
 Not to mention, the service is incredibly pricey compared to its competitors.

 In short, plans range from 250MB to 5GB of data.